0X-JonMichaelGalindo/LimnJS/README.md

 //^All listeners will finish executing before this block continues executing.
 ```
 (The code above uses JavaScript async/await syntax.
 You can read about async/await on [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await))

-# Video Tutorial (Not Available!)
-Check out a video tutorial building a simple in-browser app.

-(Well, there is no video yet.
-But there should be!)

 # Background and Trivia